melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

   password=?
 ```

-When you execute the query, the question marks will be safely replaced with the parameters.
-Check your
-programming language for details on how to do this properly.
+When you execute the query, the server will safely replace the question marks with the parameters.
+Check your programming language for details on how to do this properly.

 ## Conclusion

-As you can see, SQL is a very powerful and complex tool.
-It can start off easy, but lead to mile-long queries with
-execution times of hours, or even days.
+As you can see, SQL is a very powerful and sophisticated tool.
+It can start off easy but lead to mile-long queries with execution times of hours or even days.

-SQL is a very old standard if you can even call that.
-Most SQL implementations differ from the standard and each
-other considerably, so looking at the database engine documentation is most recommended.
+SQL is a timeworn standard if you can even call that.
+Most SQL implementations differ from the standard and each other considerably, so looking at the database engine documentation is most recommended.

-You will also find a lot more features, like useful functions, or other language constructs like `UNION` queries and
-`CHECK` constraints, which we won't detail here.
+You will also find a lot more features, like useful functions, or other language constructs like `UNION` queries and `CHECK` constraints, which we won't detail here.

 When writing queries, try to keep it simple.
 Sometimes you don't need to solve everything in one query.
-You can
-extract parts of the data, and put it in a different table for further processing.
-In fact, this is a really good way
-of doing it, if you  don't need the result right away.
-What's more, there are tools for that, called ETL (Extract,
+You can extract parts of the data, and put it in a different table for further processing.
+In fact, this is a good way of doing it, if you don't need the result right away.
+What's more, there are tools for that, called ETL (Extract, Transform, and Load).
-Transform and Load).
 But that's a story for another day.